arnav-kr/json-formatter/README.md

 # JSON Formatter

-### A Chrome Extensions for formating and preetifying JSON automatically in the browser
+### A Chrome Extensions for formating and prettifying JSON automatically in the browser

 ## Features:
 * Dark Mode